Deterministic complexity analysis of Hermitian eigenproblems: Introduction

-boolean operations, where $\flopcost(s)$ the bit complexity of a single floating point operation on $s$ bits. \end{theorem} This derandomizes and slightly improves the bit complexity of the algorithm of \cite{banks2022pseudospectral}, which has the currently best known bit complexity for this problem as well.
-The main results are summarized in Table \ref{table:fp_results}.
-As a direct consequence of Theorem \ref{theorem:hermitian_eigenvalues_informal}, we also provide the analysis for several other useful subroutines related to eigenvalue computations, including: \begin{enumerate}[(i)] \item \textbf{Singular values and condition number}: In Proposition \ref{proposition:alg_sigmak} we describe how to obtain relative error approximations of singular values.
-In Corollary \ref{corollary:alg_cond} we show how to compute the condition number. \item\textbf{Definite pencil eigenvalues}: In Corollary \ref{corollary:hermitian_definite_pencil_eigenvalues} we demonstrate how to extend Theorem \ref{theorem:hermitian_eigenvalues} to compute the eigenvalues of Hermitian-definite pencils. \item\textbf{Spectral gaps}: In Theorem \ref{theorem:alg_deterministic_spectral_gap} we use the aforementioned algorithms to compute the spectral gap and the midpoint between any two eigenvalues of a Hermitian-definite pencil.
-Our algorithm is deterministic and it requires significantly less bits of precision than the algorithm of \cite{sobczyk2024invariant}, who described a randomized algorithm for this problem that is slightly faster than applying \cite{banks2022pseudospectral} as a black-box, but it only computes a single spectral gap. \item\textbf{Spectral projector}: Theorem \ref{theorem:spectral_projector} details how to compute spectral projectors on invariant subspaces of Hermitian-definite pencils, which are important for many applications. \end{enumerate}
+As a direct consequence of Theorem \ref{theorem:hermitian_eigenvalues}, we also provide the analysis for several other useful subroutines related to eigenvalue/eigenvector computations, including: \begin{enumerate}[(i)] \item \textbf{Singular values and condition number}: In Proposition \ref{proposition:alg_sigmak} we describe how to obtain relative error approximations of singular values.
+In Corollary \ref{corollary:alg_cond} we show how to compute the condition number. \item\textbf{Definite pencil eigenvalues}: In Corollary \ref{corollary:hermitian_definite_pencil_eigenvalues} we demonstrate how to extend Theorem \ref{theorem:hermitian_eigenvalues} to compute the eigenvalues of Hermitian-definite pencils. \item\textbf{Spectral gaps}: In Corollary \ref{corollary:alg_deterministic_spectral_gap} we show how to compute the spectral gap and the midpoint between any two eigenvalues of a Hermitian-definite pencil.
+Our algorithm is deterministic and it requires significantly less bits of precision than the algorithm of \cite{sobczyk2024invariant}, who described a randomized algorithm for this problem that is slightly faster than applying \cite{banks2022pseudospectral} as a black-box, but it only computes a single spectral gap. \item\textbf{Spectral projector}: Corollary \ref{corollary:spectral_projector} details how to compute spectral projectors on invariant subspaces of Hermitian-definite pencils, which are important for many applications. \end{enumerate}